LouisBoucquet/louisboucquet.github.io/translate-from-backend/README.md

 }
 ```

-This type describes an object from the api, and it contains all the supported languages.
+This type describes an object from the api and it contains all the supported languages.

 Transformed data: